 Of course, while following the BRAT diet or when recovering from any illness, it is important to drink enough fluids to prevent dehydration.
 Supplementing water intake with a sports drink or an electrolyte drink such as Pedialyte can help replace lost electrolytes as well as fluids.

 While recovering from a gastrointestinal illness and transitioning back to a normal diet, it's also recommended to avoid fatty and greasy foods, raw fruits and vegetables, alcohol, dairy products, and citrus fruits.

-REFERENCE: Longo DL, et al. Harrison's Principles of Internal Medicine.
-18th edition.
+Longo, D.L., et al. Harrison's Principles of Internal Medicine, 18th Edition.
 United States: McGraw-Hill Professional, 2011.